 You may bring your equine partners along during the summer months, but when the snow starts to fall, it is off-limits for horses until the next mud season.
 Sorry, Seabiscuit.

 Sparky and Fido also have some concerns.
-While canine pals are permitted on most Kingdom Trails at Burke, there are a few trails marked “No Pets” or, more specifically, “No Dogs.”
+Trails are marked as “No Pets” or, more specifically, “No Dogs.”
 This means you could technically put that webbed harness on the cat, clip on a leash, and hit the trails.
 No worries…

 Memberships & Passes